greenroadmaster/blog/content/post/Review_Book/AdamSmith/wealthofnation.md

 ---
-title: 북리뷰- Wealth of Nation by Adam Smith
+title: (Book)Wealth of Nation by Adam Smith
 description: This is book review
 featuredImage: ""
 toc: true